smackchat/mixable/README.md

 * TEST

+In the directory where mixile is held, update and run 'yarn test' to perform tests on changes and to see if you made any changes that many have broken then system.

 - The Test file clearly presents the problem we are trying to solve.
 Lets say you have a class Swimmer that extends Animal.
 However, the class FlyingFish is both a Swimmer a Flyer and an Animal.
 Thus we fall into multiple inheritance problem.